gbdev/gbcompo21/README.md

 ## PRIZE POOL

-The current prize pool is <X> and will be split according to the following table: <PRIZES_TABLES>.
+The current prize pool is **$700** and will be split according to the [this](https://docs.google.com/spreadsheets/d/196vIZGLbSk1ewzRnZc7Dy_LJdPQpfJUg-udT4iyBVOg) document.

+Entries will compete in 4 different disjoint categories and 4 rankings will be drawn up.
+Based on these leaderboards, the top entries will be awarded as follos:

+- Best games (80% of the prize pool)
+  - The best 5 games will get a prize.
+  - The best 3 OSS games will get an additional prize (can overlap)
+- Best homebrew/tool (1)
+- Best music cartridge (1)
+- Best demo (1)

 The rankings are decided according to the [JUDGING](#JUDGING) criteria.